 Image credit: gardeningproductsreview.com

-A straight blade saw, like the Tabor Tools TTS32A from Amazon, is ideal for cutting branches that are at the height between your hips and your head.
+I suggest using a straight blade saw to cut branches at the height between your hips and your head.
 The curved blade feels most natural when pruning branches that are below the belt and above your height.

 The curved blade of the Tarvol 14-inch saw aptly follows the arc of the tree limb.